-Hi guys from Andrea Unger- I wanted to discuss a little bit about type of orders in the Market because sometimes I’m asked and I see that not always there is a clear picture of what the main types of orders are.
+Hi guys from Andrea Unger- I wanted to discuss a little bit about the type of orders in the Market because sometimes I’m asked and I see that not always there is a clear picture of what the main types of orders are.

-Well the first kind of order to enter the Market is the Market order; a Market order or Market buy or Market sell is an order sent to the Market to enter long or short and to buy at any price; I just want to enter long Market buy: I enter, I just buy and I don’t care about what price I am field, I just want to buy; and the same is to sell.
+Well the first kind of order to enter the Market is the Market order; a Market order or Market buy or Market sell is an order sent to the Market to enter long or short and to buy at any price; I just want to enter long Market buy: I enter, I just buy and I don’t care about what price I am field, I just want to buy, and the same is to sell.
 That’s pretty much an obvious picture of how the order looks like.

 There is then the Stop Order, normally indicated as STP and the Stop Order has a level -the “stop level”- and it says that when the Market touches this level from below normally I enter ‘long’ with the Market order.
 “Stop buy” means once the Market climbs up to this Stop Level an order is sent to enter long; it’s a typical break out entry.
 So this may be Level 10, I wait for prices, for quotes to get up to 10, as soon as the first contract is exchanged to that 10, I, my machine send a Market order to enter long.
-I may enter at 10, I may enter at better price if there is a drop before my order is sent in a bunch of second or I may enter the Market at the much higher price if there is a strong break out, a very fast break out.
+I may enter at 10, I may enter at a better price if there is a drop before my order is sent in a bunch of seconds or I may enter the Market at the much higher price if there is a strong breakout, a very fast break out.

 There are then the Limit Orders, and the Limit Orders – a Limit Buy Order – is something where we have a level and we sit there waiting for a Market to come and catch us.
 It means normally Market come from there, here when it comes to our level we enter because we’re there waiting to be served.